 DNTH 514.
 Educational Concepts for the Health Professional I. 3 Credits.

 This course is designed to explore various educational concepts, principles and methods of teaching for adults.
 Students will learn to present educational information to a diverse client population, in a variety of settings, in an ethical and professional manner.
-Topics include, but are not limited to, objectives, planning, implementation and evaluation of instruction; instructional strategies; delivery models; presentation skills; and techniques for communicating health information.
-Prerequisites: permission of the instructor.
+Topics include, but are not limited to, objectives, planning, implementation and evaluation of instruction; instructional strategies; delivery models; presentation skills; and techniques for communicating health information. (offered fall) Prerequisites: permission of the instructor.